MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/leadership.md

 * **<=1 hour:** team meetings that you scheduled that were no longer than one hour.

-* **Not double-booked:** team meetings that you scheduled or were invited to that did not overlap with other meetings on your calendar.
+* **No overlap with other meetings:** team meetings that you scheduled or were invited to that did not overlap with other meetings on your calendar.

 * **Didn't multitask:** team meetings that you scheduled or were invited to during which you did not read or send emails or chats.